-We are specialists in training schools to help their children and young people to be resilient.
+We are specialists in practical resilience training in schools.
 All our work is based on research evidence and years of experience of working with schools and young people.

 We are a charity and we work in partnership with schools across the UK, developing solutions with them that answer the challenges they and their students face.

 We deliver flexible, practical programmes that can transform behaviour and learning.